Can your Mac use Sierra?

 - Open the App Store app on your Mac.

 - Search the App Store for macOS Sierra, or go directly to the macOS Sierra page.

-- Click the Download or Install button on the macOS Sierra page.
+- Click the Download button on the macOS Sierra page.
 A file named Install macOS Sierra downloads to your Applications folder.

 - If your Mac doesn't meet the Sierra requirements, you might be able to upgrade to El Capitan, the previous version of the Mac operating system.